-Spanish Direct Object Pronouns (“Pronombres de Complemento Directo”) are a collection of pronouns which point to the person or thing that receives directly the action of the verb.
+Direct Object Pronouns (“Pronombres de Complemento Directo”) are a collection of pronouns which point to the person or thing that directly receives the action of the verb.

-Here is the full list of Direct Object Pronouns in Spanish and their meaning in English:
+Here is the list of Direct Object Pronouns in Spanish and their meanings:

 2. Use of Direct Object Pronouns

-Direct Object Pronouns point to the thing or person directly receiving (not doing!) the action of the verb.
+Direct Object Pronouns point to the person or thing directly receiving (not doing!) the action of the verb.

 Do you love me?